BENEFITS OF CONTRIBUTING DATA

 - Access the BPD: The BPD team will let you know when your data has been uploaded.
 The data is stored under stringent privacy and security guidelines.

 No data is entered directly into the BPD.
-All data contributions are cleansed and mapped to a standard specification by the Lawrence Berkeley National Laboratory (LBNL) before entry to ensure data quality and robustness in the BPD.
+All data contributions are cleansed and mapped to a standard specification by LBNL before entry to ensure data quality and robustness in the BPD.
 Where necessary, derived values are calculated before data is entered into the BPD.
 Our full data preparation procedures can be found here, and are summarized below.

 - Before accepting data, information is gathered regarding the origin of the data to ensure that data is measured and that all building records correspond to real, operational buildings.

 - The raw data fields are then translated into a standard data specification, the Building Energy Data Exchange Specification.
 This process is referred to as data mapping, and involves matching raw data field names with the schema field names, translating building and asset types to schema enumerated types, converting data types, parsing text descriptions, and other processes that encode raw data from providers into a uniform schema.
 This process ensures that every data field in the BPD holds the same significance for every building record, to enable one-to-one comparisons of data fields across buildings.

 - Cleansing the data includes reviewing consistency within and across data fields.
 Cleansing is done using various “checks” to verify that data fields are within the realm of possibility based on high-level building information, and that database records are internally consistent.